garylemasson/santiano.io/README.md

 # santiano.io - Web GTM Container

-Date : 20/10/2017
+- Date : 20/10/2017
-Current version : 0.999
+- Current version : 0.999
-Version Goal : Have other webanalysts play with it at the MeasureCamp Brussels 2017
+- Version Goal : Have other webanalysts play with santiano.io at the MeasureCamp Brussels 2017

 ________________________________
 GETTING STARTED WITH SANTIANO.IO